 Your invitation behind the easel where the paintings begin

-Well, I can’t say I was born an artist, but I can’t remember a life without creating either, art has always been a part of who I am.
+Art has always been a part of who I am, and I can’t remember a life without creating.
 From early doodles of childhood sketches to a Graphic Design Degree, to 25+ years of teaching art.
 There haven’t been many days when I haven’t picked up a pencil or had a creative thought.

-Anything can spark an idea, from a walk on a beautiful day to a colour you see or even a piece of music you hear.
-The key here is to be aware of those ‘ooo’ moments, those moments that make you stop, that make your heart skip a beat.
+Anything can spark an idea, from a walk on a beautiful day, to a colour you see, or even a piece of music you hear.
+The key is to be aware of these ‘ooo’ moments, the things that make you stop, that make your heart skip a beat.

 So where do ideas come from?